Digitalis purpurea, D. ferruginea, D. grandiflora, D. laevigata, D. lanata,

 Digitalis purpurea 'Pam's Split'

 Completely new flower shape, 'Pantaloons' is the first 'split-flower' foxglove.
-Large white blooms split up the sides, create 4 even curtains.
-Petals flutter in breeze, reveal deep maroon interior spots.
+Large white blooms split up the sides, creating 4 even curtains.
+Petals flutter in the breeze, revealing deep maroon interior spots.
 Flowers for many weeks in late spring or early summer.
 Start early, will bloom first year.
 Compact, well-branched 3-4 foot tall plants produce many more flowering stems than most foxgloves.
 Winter hardy to zone 4.